List of The Adventures of Tintin characters: Colonel Jorgen

 Colonel Boris Jorgen is a sworn enemy of Tintin.
 They first meet in King Ottokar's Sceptre, where he is known as Colonel Boris and is a relatively minor character, supposedly in the service of King Muskar XII as his aide-de-camp.
 In fact, Jorgen is one of a number of Syldavian conspirators seeking to overthrow the king, in collaboration with the neighbouring republic of Borduria.
 As such, the colonel is in direct contact with the Central Committee of the revolutionary Iron Guard movement.
 Tintin delivers a humiliating knockout punch to him shortly before the Bordurian plot is foiled.

-Colonel Jorgen returns in Destination Moon and confronts Tintin again in Explorers on the Moon, having stowed away on the moon rocket that Tintin and his friends are piloting.
-Frank Wolff was told he would be a journalist; Jorgen reveals his true plan to steal the rocket when on the moon.
-When most of the group leaves on the moon-tank, Jorgen knocks Tintin out from behind, ties him up, and leaves him on a lower deck.
-He forces Wolff to help him maroon the others on the moon, but is prevented from doing so by Tintin, who severs the wires to the engine and holds Jorgen at gunpoint.
+Colonel Jorgen returns in Destination Moon and confronts Tintin again in Explorers on the Moon, having stowed away on the Moon rocket that Tintin and his friends are piloting.
+Frank Wolff was told he would be a journalist; Jorgen reveals his true plan to steal the rocket when on the Moon.
+When most of the group leaves on the Moon-tank, Jorgen knocks Tintin out from behind, ties him up, and leaves him on a lower deck.
+He forces Wolff to help him maroon the others on the Moon, aware the rocket has oxygen for four people but there are seven on the ship.
+When the rocket does not launch, he accuses his engineer of letting himself be carried away by his scruples of conscience and prepares to shoot him, but is prevented from doing so by Tintin, who has severed the wires to the engine and holds Jorgen at gunpoint.
 Jorgen escapes custody during the return flight and attempts to kill the rocket crew.
 Wolff turns on Jorgen for this, and in the ensuing struggle, Jorgen is inadvertently shot, dying instantly.
 His body is subsequently ejected into space.

 Jumbo

 Jumbo is a henchman of Allan while aboard the Karaboudjan in The Crab with the Golden Claws.
 Allan asks him to watch for Tintin to return through a porthole window, while Tintin emerges instead from his hiding place under the bed.
 Allan returns to find him tied up with ropes.

 Jumbo was a black African man in the original serialisations, but Hergé's American publishers objected to any depiction of the mixing of races.
-Hergé redrew Jumbo and another sailor as Arab but kept the accompanying text intact, which resulted in Haddock continuing to refer to the Arab man as a "Negro".
+Hergé redrew Jumbo and another sailor as Arabs (and gave Jumbo a shirt) but kept the accompanying text intact, which resulted in Haddock continuing to refer to the Arab man as a "Negro".